Android 10: When Will My Phone Get the Update?

 - Pixel 4 (launched with it out of the box)

 Android 10 arrived on September 3rd, and my Pixel 3 got it within an hour of the launch.
 They’re the first phones to enjoy the new software.
+You can even try the Android 11 Dev preview right now if you have a Pixel, but we recommend waiting for the public beta.

 Essential Phone Android 10 Update

 Android’s co-founder Andy Rubin went off and made a new smartphone company.
-They struggled, and may never make another flagship phone, but the Essential PH-1 is still pretty good.
+They struggled, and will never make another flagship phone, but the Essential PH-1 is still pretty good.
 Plus, it gets software updates faster than any other phone on the market, aside from Google’s own Pixel phones.

 The Essential Phone received Android 10 on September 3rd the same day it was released for a select few, then everyone else started getting Android 10 on September 13th.
 It was the first non-Pixel update.